drush-ops/drush/README.txt

 from the "examples" folder into $HOME/.drush or the folder /etc/drush and edit to suit.
 See comments in example.drush.ini for more details.

+You may also use environment variables to control the php settings that Drush will use.
+There are three options:

+    export PHP_INI='/path/to/php.ini'

+    export DRUSH_INI='/path/to/drush.ini'

+    export PHP_OPTIONS='-d memory_limit="128M"'

+In the case of PHP_INI and DRUSH_INI, these environment variables specify the full path to a php.ini or drush.ini file, should you wish to use one that is not in one of the standard locations described above.
+The PHP_OPTIONS environment variable can be used to specify individual options that should be passed to php on the command line when Drush is executed.

 Drush requires a fairly unrestricted php environment to run in.
 In particular, you should insure that safe_mode, open_basedir, disable_functions and disable_classes are empty.